 As a result of the canvassers' institute that was held at College Place, Wash., in April and May, about thirty-five persons signified their intention to take up the work of circulating the printed page.
-A former report stated that about eighteen were in this class, ten-minute talk, which was folbut it was afterward enlarged by new recruits.
+A former report stated that about eighteen were in this class, but it was afterward enlarged by new recruits.